Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/README.md

 service = BlobServiceClient.from_connection_string(conn_str="my_connection_string")
 ```

+## Key concepts
+The following components make up the Azure Blob Service:
+* The storage account itself
+* A container within the storage account
+* A blob within a container

+The Azure Storage Blobs client library for Python allows you to interact with each of these components through the
+use of a dedicated client object.

-## Clients
+### Clients
-The Storage Blobs SDK provides four different clients to interact with the Blob Service:
+Four different clients are provided to to interact with the various components of the Blob Service:
 1. **[BlobServiceClient](https://azure.github.io/azure-sdk-for-python/ref/azure.storage.blob.html#azure.storage.blob.BlobServiceClient)** -
     this client represents interaction with the Azure storage account itself, and allows you to acquire preconfigured
     client instances to access the containers and blobs within.
 It provides operations to retrieve and configure the